aparkin/NMDC_CDM_Browser/README.md

 3. Click on markers to view study details
 4. Use the statistics view to analyze omics data
 5. Filter and search studies using the study list
+6. View the AI-generated summary for a comprehensive analysis of the compendium

 ## API Endpoints